 Move over Millennials, Generation Z is set to take over.

-What makes Generation Z so different?
+What makes Generation Z so different from previous generations?

 - Another interesting fact - especially for those trying to grow online databases - is they value their online privacy a lot more than Millennials because they are more aware of their personal online brands and do what they can to protect their reputations.
 Some of them do not have Facebook accounts for this very reason and stick to secret, more anonymous platforms such as Snapchat or private Instagram accounts.

 - Generation Z has grown up learning about global warming and the threats human interference have posed to the Earth, and see themselves as the ones who need to clean up the world.
 They will very likely make safe choices in their careers but will also look to careers where they can enable and assist society.